rajbot/quarantine-guide/index.md

 If infected, current estimates indicate that 16.6% of people above 60, 24.3% of people above 70, and 27.3% of people above 80 will require hospitalization.
 Estimates also show that 30% of those hospitalized will need to be treated with oxygen using a ventilator.[^imperial]

 As hosptials continue to fill with COVID-19 patients, there is chance that there will not be an ICU bed or a ventilator for you if you get sick.

+## Hygene

+### Handwashing

+Fortunately, regular soap and water is very effective at breaking down coronavirus.[^soapvideo] Washing your hands frequently is an important way to stay healthy, but you will need to wash your hands for at least twenty seconds, which might be longer than you are used to Also, you will need to use a six-step handwashing technique to make sure you get all the parts: palms, backs, between fingers, thumbs, knuckles, and nails.

+This video demonstrates proper handwashing technique:
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/HbExiHlN_Y8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+After you have finished washing, make sure you completely dry your hands with a clean towel.

+Coronavirus is very transmissible, and it is possible to contract the virus after touching a contaminated surface.
+Make sure to you wash your hands before eating and before preparing food, but also make sure to wash them anytime you touch a surface someone else might have touched.
+For example, someone dropping of supplies might have touched the doorbell, the doorknob, or a light switch.
+Also be sure to keep your fingernails trimmed.

 ## How